This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 tablespoon salted butter -melted, plus a little more for greasing the pan.
-You may use a neutral oil like canola, vegetable, or avocado oil instead.
+• 1 tablespoon salted butter -melted.
+(You'll need 1 tablespoon of melted butter for the batter, plus a little extra for greasing the pan.
+Alternatively, you can use a neutral oil like canola, vegetable, or avocado oil for greasing.)

 • 1 cup all purpose flour